Workshop: 5th March 2018

-Look East will be led by UK entrepreneur Hugh Mason, Co-founder and CEO of JDFI, Southeast Asia’s first accelerator program for tech startups.
-Hugh moved to Singapore ten years ago and has since helped over 70 businesses raise tens of millions of dollars.
+The workshop will be led by Hugh Mason, Co-founder and CEO of JDFI, Southeast Asia’s first accelerator programme for tech entrepreneurs.
+Hugh moved from the UK to Singapore ten years ago and has since helped over 70 businesses raise tens of millions of dollars.

 If you would like to reserve a place on the programme please email email@example.com